spring-guides/gs-messaging-jms/README.md

 }
 ```

 This is also known as a **message driven POJO**.
-As you can see in the code above, there is not need to implement any particular interface or for the method to have any particular name.
+As you can see in the code above, there is no need to implement any particular interface or for the method to have any particular name.

 Send and receive JMS messages with Spring
 ----------------------------------------------